Truvella99/aw1_project/README.md

 ## React Client Application Routes

-- Route `/`: main web page that contains the published pages available in the application (if not logged in), or all the pages available in the application (if logged in as an user or admin).
+- Route `/`  : main web page that contains the published pages available in the application (front office).
+- Route `/backoffice`  : web page that contains all the pages available in the application, available only if logged in (back office).
-- Route `/login`: web page used to display the login form, in blockOrder to perform the login
+- Route `/login`  : web page used to display the login form, in blockOrder to perform the login
-- Route `/pages/add`: web page that contains an empty page structure, used to create a page for a certain user.
+- Route `/pages/add`  : web page that contains an empty page structure, used to create a page for a certain user.
-- Route `/pages/view/:id`: web page that contains a single page that has been opened, used to view that page in detail. `:id`: Route param that identifies the id of the page to be viewed.
+- Route `/pages/view/:id`  : web page that contains a single page that has been opened, used to view that page in detail. `:id`: Route param that identifies the id of the page to be viewed.
-- Route `/pages/edit/:id`: web page that contains a single page that has been opened, used to edit the page (if logged user with the rights or admin). `:id`: Route param that identifies the id of the page to edit.
+- Route `/pages/edit/:id`  : web page that contains a single page that has been opened, used to edit the page (if logged user with the rights or admin). `:id`: Route param that identifies the id of the page to edit.

 ## API Server